-The Hot Details on Fire Resistive Construction & Other ISO Classifications
+The Hot Details on Fire Resistive Construction & Other Verisk Construction Classifications

 With wildfires blazing across North America, and property owners fearing for their families, homes and businesses, having the right insurance coverage before disaster strikes takes on a whole new level of importance.
 How fire-resistive is your property?
-For property managers, reinsurers and risk pools, knowing your fire-resistance class and having the right ISO classifications data for your insurance Statement of Values becomes a key place to start.
+For property managers, reinsurers and risk pools, knowing your fire-resistance class and having the right Verisk (formerly ISO) construction classifications data for your insurance Statement of Values becomes a key place to start.

-ISO Classifications are construction categories determined by the Insurance Services Office (ISO) and designed to assess the construction materials of a building to determine its level of combustion.
+Verisk Construction Classifications are construction categories determined by Verisk (formerly the Insurance Services Office or ISO) and designed to assess the construction materials of a building to determine its level of combustion.
 These groupings are important for builders, appraisers and underwriters — basically, anyone who owns or deals with property — to calculate replacement costs and make sure that your building is insured for an accurate amount of coverage in the case of a risk event.
 They’re an important element in COPE data (that is Construction, Occupancy, Protection and Exposure information) that organizations need to collect regarding their property for insurance purposes.
 And it’s this information that helps determine your Commercial Property Insurance Rating, a rate group of insures with property of similar features.

-There are two important factors that are taken into account for ISO construction classifications:
+There are two important factors that are taken into account for Verisk construction classifications:

 1. The Building Elements: The materials that make up the structure itself, inside and out.
 So, this would include the frame, exterior and interior bearing and non-bearing walls, beams, joists and roof.